Anti-Sikh riots case: CBI collects voice samples of Tytler | Law-Order

 - India

-The victims had filed a protest petition challenging the CBI's closure reports in the case.
+The families of the victims had filed a protest petition challenging the CBI's closure reports in the case.

 The court had in December 2015 directed the CBI to further investigate the matter and said it would monitor the probe every two months to ensure that no aspect is left uninvestigated.